 - Conventional glasses and sunglasses

 - Glare-control lenses

 - Frame-mounted near-vision aids similar to what a dentist might use

-Electronic Visual Aids (battery powered or plug in)
+Electronic Visual Aids

 - Desktop video magnifiers (closed-circuit, large monitor style)